ARLINGTON, Texas -- Two Texas Rangers hits, two home runs.

 Seattle (7-12) left eight men on base and failed to push a runner beyond second all night.
 The Mariners were shut out for the second consecutive night.

-Derek Lowe (1-0) entered to relieve Tepesch and retired 11 of the 12 batters he faced.
+Derek Lowe (1-0) entered relieved Tepesch and retired 11 of the 12 batters he faced.
 The lone Mariner to reach base was hit by a pitch.
-Lowe left in the sixth after striking out one in four innings.
+Lowe left in the sixth.

 The Rangers used pitcher-by-committee for the remaining 2 2/3 innings.
 Joe Ortiz replaced Lowe and gave up a two-out single and a walk but forced a grounder to end the threat.
 Tanner Scheppers went 1 1/3 innings and Jason Frasor pitched the ninth to complete the Rangers' second consecutive win over the Mariners.